Smilacaceae: Characteristics

 Members of this family can be herbaceous to "woody" vines.
-They grow from this rhizomes and are often armed with prickles on the stems and/or leaves.
+They grow from their rhizomes and are often armed with prickles on the stems and/or leaves.
 Leaves are alternate and simple; and entire to spinose-serrate.
 Some members of this family have coriaceous (leathery) leaves.
 Venation of the leaves may be palmate to reticulate.
 A pair of tendrils often appear near the base of the petiole.
 The inflorescence type for members of this family is an umbel.
 The flowers are inconspicuous, radial and unisexual.
 The flowers are made of 6 tepals, 6 stamens and 3 carpels.
 The fruit type of all members of Smilacaceae is a berry.
 The number of seeds per berry is 1–3.
 Nectaries are located at the base of the tepals.

 Genera

 While both genera are dioecious and nearly indistinguishable vegetatively, their flowers differ markedly.
 The flower of Heterosmilax is fused into a deep bottle-shaped tube containing prominent nectaries and its stamens are connected at the bottom, whereas flowers of Smilax are typically small with unfused floral parts.
 Smilax is a much larger and more widely distributed genus than Heterosmilax.
 Heterosmilax has only twelve species which are confined to China, Japan, tropical Asia, Singapore, Malaysia, and the surrounding islands.